 The Moving Frame of Reference

-The resolution to both puzzles is simple, but it is radical because it requires stepping completely outside the current paradigm.
-There has to be a frame of reference, a viewpoint, that moves through the static layout of time.
-Moving from moment to moment, in the static four-dimensional space-time, the view from this perspective is of the effective passage of time.
+The resolution to both puzzles is simple, but it is radical because it requires stepping completely outside the physics of the current paradigm.
+There has to be a frame of reference, a viewpoint, that moves through the static layout of space-time, along the time dimension.
+Moving from moment to moment along the time dimension, in the static four-dimensional space-time matrix of the universe, the view from this perspective is of the effective passage of time.
 Which is exactly what we experience.

 A solution of just this type was presented seventy years ago.
 As the great physicist and philosopher Hermann Weyl stated emphatically: